-Beginning January 1, 2019, The High Option HMO Plan will cover in-network physicians and hospitals with deductibles, copayments and/or coinsurance.
-The High Option HMO Plan is defined as an HMO with a primary care provider office visit copay of \$30, a specialist office visit copay of \$40.
-For Primary Care and Specialist categories that are designated as Tier 1 providers, the above copays will apply.
-For these same Primary Care and Specialist categories, the copay for non-tier 1 providers will be \$40 for Primary Care and \$50 for Specialists.
-Other copays are as follows: an urgent care copay of \$50, an out-patient rehabilitation therapy copay of \$20 per visit, and a mental health and substance abuse out-patient copay of \$20 per individual session and a copay of \$15 per group session.
-Virtual office visits, where available, will have a copay of \$25.
+- (d) Premiums must be supported by an employee's regular paycheck in order for an employee to be eligible to enroll in that specific benefit. - 8. (a) The High Option HMO Plan will cover in-network physicians and hospitals with deductibles, copayments and/or coinsurance. - The High Option HMO Plan is defined as an HMO with a primary care provider office visit co-pay of \$30, a specialist office visit co-pay of \$40.
+For Primary Care and Specialist categories that are designated as Tier 1 providers, the above co-pays will apply.
+For these same Primary Care and Specialist categories, the co-pay for non-tier 1 providers will be \$ \$40 for Primary Care and \$50 for Specialists.
+Other co-pays are as follows: an urgent care co-pay of \$50, an out-patient rehabilitation therapy co-pay of \$20 per visit, and a mental health and substance abuse out-patient co-pay of \$20 per individual session and a co-pay of \$15 per group session.
+Virtual office visits, where available, will have a co-pay of \$25.
 Emergency ambulance, in-patient hospitalization, outpatient surgery, approved durable medical equipment and diagnostic testing will have coinsurance of 10% after an annual deductible of \$400 individual/\$800 family.
 Emergency room expenses will have coinsurance of 15% after the \$400 individual/\$800 family deductible.
-Out-of-pocket maximums will be applied per policy language with an annual calendar year maximum of \$4,000 per individual and \$8,000 per family.

-(b) Prescription coverage in the HMO plans will require a separate \$100 annual deductible per individual with a maximum of \$200 per family as well as various copayments for Tier I, Tier II, Tier III and Tier IV prescriptions.
+Out-of-pocket maximums will be applied per policy language with an annual calendar year maximum of \$4,000 per individual and \$8,000 per family. - (b) Prescription coverage in the HMO plans will require a separate \$100 annual deductible per individual with a maximum of \$200 per family as well as various co-payments for Tier I, Tier II, Tier III and Tier IV prescriptions.
 There will be no annual deductible for mail order maintenance prescriptions.
 The carrier will determine tier placement of all drugs covered under the Outpatient Prescription Drug coverage.
 Beginning January 1, 2019, the standard Rx plan will be in place and it excludes Walgreens.
 Additionally, the following language will be included in our Summary Plan Description (SPD):